Setting up FedEx for Shipping Quotes

 - The destination address or country may fall outside of that particular service's specific service area.

 - The origin zip code may be wrong or incomplete.
-Where possible, use the full nine-digit zip code for your origin address ("shipping from" address) in the Shipping Manager.
+Where possible, use the full nine-digit zip code for your origin address in the Shipping Manager.

 Common causes for errors include:

 - No service selected or a setting not selected

 - Using FedEx Ground instead of Ground Home Delivery

 - Trying to send to an unserved country

 For a complete list of FedEx errors, see FedEx's Appendix O: Error Codes.